idio-lang/DIPS/source/implementing-idio/extensions/implementation/location.rst

 Double Trouble
 ^^^^^^^^^^^^^^

 But wait!
-Suppose we now release another version :lname:`Idio`?
+Suppose we now release another version of :lname:`Idio`?
 Or, more perniciously, another spin on the existing :samp:`{IDIO_VER}` if it takes the form :samp:`{major}.{minor}` like :lname:`Python`.
 Here, I'm thinking in :lname:`Python` terms of a 3.9.7 release updated from the 3.9.6 we have installed but both bearing the same 3.9 :samp:`{IDIO_VER}`.

 That's *bound* to change many of those :file:`latest` files to